Joshfairhead/systematics/DESIGN_NOTES.md

 2. **Can we implement semantic hashing for automatic concept mapping?**
 3. **What patterns emerge when applying this to larger systematic structures?**

-### BREAKTHROUGH: Multidimensional Knowledge Graph Architecture
+### Hypothesis: Multidimensional Knowledge Graph Architecture

 **Horizontal vs Vertical Information Dimensions:**